mwrnd/notes/Alveo_U25/debug_log.md

 ![PCIe U27 PERSTn Closeup](img/U25_PCIe_U27_PERSTn_Closeup.jpg)

-The clock signal can further be traced to pins AK11 and AK12.
-The 9th PCIe Lane, RX08, can be traced to AM7 and AM8, which are transmit pins.
+The clock signal pair can further be traced to pins AK11 and AK12.
+The 9th PCIe Lane, RX08, can be traced to AM7 and AM8, which are a transmit pair.

 ![PCIe Lane 8](img/U25_PCIe_9thRX_Lane08.jpg)